markt-de/puppet-galera/REFERENCE.md

 Data type: `Integer`

-Specifies wether the node will remain in the cluster when it enters donor mode.
+Specifies whether the node will remain in the cluster when it enters donor mode.
 Valid options: `0` (remove), `1` (remain).
 Default: `0`

 ##### `status_available_when_readonly`